Getting an Interview

 The IQ test was a SAT-like logic, word association, and simple math test -- which was the hardest part of the whole interview.
 The DISC test is just a simple thing that helps to determine your tendencies .
 There was a one-on-one with the recruiter again which was the exact same as the phone interview, and after that concluded, and I was informed that there was no immediate openings, and that I would be contacted as soon as one appeared but that I would still get to talk with a team lead and program manager.
 Everyone I met was very, very nice -- even if it was really odd to interview for a position that wasn't open.

-I applied through an employee referral and the process took a day – interviewed at AIReS in January 2011.
+I applied through an employee referral.
+The process took 1 day – interviewed at AIReS (Pittsburgh, PA) in January 2011.